 While joining the EFA can give you insurance, mentorship, and credibility, there are limitations to what the membership offers.
 Sometimes you need to find out what you don’t get to decide whether it’s worthwhile to pay the price.

 High membership fee

-In other words, if you’re hoping to gain knowledge about the freelancer trade beyond the information given through sparse networking events and newsletters, you’ll have to pay more.
-While members do get discounted prices for all of the courses, you might find that the extra amount you’d pay for the non-member price doesn’t really add up to a full membership fee anyway — and that you save more by not being a member.
-Of course, that’s assuming that you’re only interested in the courses and not the networking.
+In other words, if you’re hoping to gain knowledge about the freelancer trade beyond the information given through networking events and newsletters, you’ll have to pay more.
+While members do get 20% off all courses the Association organizes, you might find that the extra amount you’d pay for the non-member price doesn’t really add up to a full membership fee anyway — and that you save more by not being a member.
+Of course, that’s assuming that you’re only interested in a few of the courses and not so much the networking.

 Many perks are limited to the US

 Another disadvantage is that if you’re not based in the US, you probably won’t be able to reap the most substantial benefit of the EFA: the opportunity to attend its live events.
 From workshops to networking meetups, all events are organized in the US.
-Active classes also take place only in America.
-And even though we live in a world where Zoom seems to solve all the problems posed by distance, there’s something unsatisfying about getting a membership just for online events.
+Active offline classes also take place only in America.
+If you think you’d enjoy offline meetings, the CIEP, an editing organization based in the UK, might offer a wider international network than the EFA.

 While the EFA advertises high-quality job postings, it doesn’t offer a high quantity of opportunities.
 And that’s not to mention the fact that you’ll have to compete with hundreds of other members for what they do post.
 As you know, freelancing is not about finding just one job — the aim is to constantly take on new projects.
 Which means you’ll be needing a bigger job board than what the EFA offers.
 But here’s the good news: there are better places than the EFA to find job opportunities and gain clients.